PickleRicc/doctors-orders/docs/auth-and-database-guide.md

    - Check that the JWT token is valid and not expired
    - Ensure the Authorization header is correctly formatted
    - Verify that the user exists in Supabase
+   - For production environments, ensure the token retrieval method is compatible with the Supabase version

 3. **Database Connection Issues**:
    - Use `npm run proxy:restart` to restart the proxy